ankit0183/ankit0183.github.io/_posts/2020-08-10-HackTheBox-Fatty@10.10.10.170.md

 ---
-published: false
----
----
 title: HackTheBox-Fatty
 author: a3nk17
 date: 2020-08-011
-excerpt: Fatty is an insane linux box by qtc.it`s forced me way out of my comfort zone, Decompiling the server,search for a SQL-injectionIn & Inorder to escalate our privileges to root, we have to exploit a cronjob. which running on Docker.
+excerpt: Fatty is an insane linux box by qtc. its forced me way out of my comfort zone, Decompiling the server,search for a SQL-injectionIn & Inorder to escalate our privileges to root, we have to exploit a cronjob. which running on Docker.
 thumbnail: /assets/img/posts/fatty/info.png
 categories: [HackTheBox, Retired]
 tags: [Deserialization, Java, npm, Window, Docker,]